maybebyte/anthesis/beets.md

         $ cd /path/to/album

-1. Split the FLAC file. `-o` is the encoder (`shnsplit` uses WAV by default). `-t` may be used to specify output format if desired.
+1. Split the FLAC file. `-o` is the encoder (`shnsplit` uses WAV by default).
+By default, the output format looks like `split-track01.flac`, `split-track02.flac`, etc. Beets will rename the files according to the metadata anyway, so it doesn't matter too much.

         $ cuebreakpoints example.cue | shnsplit -o flac example.flac